Intro to Word Embeddings

 However, if a word appears very little or appears frequently, but only in one or two places, then these are probably more important words and should be weighted as such.

-Again, this suffers from the downside of very high dimensional representations that don’t capture semantic relatedness.
+Again, this suffers from the downside of very high dimensional representations that don’t necessarily capture semantic relationships.
+But they do contain more useful information, particularly in exposing document and broader topic relationships.

 Co-Occurrence Matrix